samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 #### Level 3: Invoke Duplicity

 As a Bonus Action, you can expend one use of your Channel Divinity to create a perfect visual illusion of yourself in an unoccupied space you can see within 30 feet of yourself.
-The illusion is intangible and doesn’t occupy its space.
+The illusion is intangible and doesn't occupy its space.
 It lasts for 1 minute, but it ends early if you dismiss it (no action required) or have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
 The illusion is animated and mimics your expressions and gestures.
 While it persists, you gain the following benefits.

-***Cast Spells.*** You can cast spells as though you were in the illusion’s space, but you must use your own senses.
+***Cast Spells.*** You can cast spells as though you were in the illusion's space, but you must use your own senses.

 ***Distract.*** When both you and your illusion are within 5 feet of a creature that can see the illusion, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against that creature, given how distracting the illusion is to the target.

 ***Move.*** As a Bonus Action, you can move the illusion up to 30 feet to an unoccupied space you can see that is within 120 feet of yourself.

-#### Level 6: Trickster’s Transposition
+#### Level 6: Trickster's Transposition

 Whenever you take the Bonus Action to create or move the illusion of your Invoke Duplicity, you can teleport, swapping places with the illusion.